observable-playground/observable-playground/src/examples/rxjs/of.md

 <!--
 name:
 title:		of
-pageTitle:	RxJS of function example with a marble diagram
+pageTitle:	RxJS of function example + marble diagram
 desc:		Example of how to turn anything into an Observable using Rxjs of function
 docsUrl:	https://rxjs.dev/api/index/function/of
 -->